somphene/somphene.github.io/log/_posts/2020-05-05-01-empirical-observations-on-language.md

 ### Disclaimer

 This is a write up meant for a lay person like myself.
-It used to be just a log for myself but I’ve had to turn it into this form as this time needs it to be (isolation + Phone and Laptop stopped working midway of transcribing my handwritten notes + felt sick and thought the end was near, but now I'm fine and using a nearby laptop to type up my two notebooks).
+It used to be just a log for myself but I’ve had to turn it into this form as this time needs it to be (isolation + Phone and Laptop stopped working midway of typing my handwritten notes + felt sick and thought the end was near, but now I'm fine for a while and using a nearby laptop to type up my two notebooks).

 I have never officially taken a course in linguistics.
 This write up may have nothing to do with linguistics.
 In fact, this may not have much to do with the usual sense in which languages are studied.
 I am interested in a broader category of Languages.
 I would like to use the word Language to be any structure used to represent knowledge.
 As in usual usage, when both language and knowledge are specified, a particular language will be used to represent the specific knowledge.
 The following note on terminology is for those with hard wired logic and maybe skimmed over for those who are comfortable with not so precise definitions, which will anyways become clear by the end.